$99.99

 Enfield No 1 MK 3 C Grade Rifles, Caliber .303 British

 We just received a new shipment of No 1 Mk 3 rifles from Ethiopia in C Grade Condition.
 The overall condition is generally poor to fair, bores range from poor to good.
 The rifles may have cracks in the hand guard, forearm, and may have cracks in the buttstock and/or a factory stock repair.
+The stocks may have large chunks of wood missing.
 May have a missing front and/or rear handguard.
-At this time, the remaining C Grades are not guaranteed to have a functional bolt.
-The bolt may be stuck in place due to grime, surface rust, etc and needs to be cleaned before it is functional.
-The bolt may have a missing extractor, extractor spring, and/or firing pin captive screw.
-Additionally, there may be some light pitting and/or surface corrosion, most can be removed using steel wool and oil.
-Please note that the rifles may be missing a small parts such as a sling swivel, ejector, safety lever, etc. At this time we do not offer any hand select options on C Grade rifles, they are sold as is.
+At this time, the remaining C Grades DO NOT HAVE A BOLT.
+May have a missing nose cap, although most have them.
+The trigger spring may be frozen or broken.
+Additionally, there may be some pitting and/or surface corrosion, most can be removed using steel wool and oil.
+Please note that the rifles may be missing a small parts such as a sling swivel, ejector, safety lever, rear sight components, etc. At this time we do not offer any hand select options on C Grade rifles, they are sold as is.

 No Magazine included unless otherwise specified during a sale, etc.